Single-use Plastics

 Frequently Asked Questions

-At UVA we sort our waste into three separate streams: recycling, composting, and landfill.
-All items recycled on Grounds are hand-sorted by our UVA Recycling team at the Fontana Sort Facility (we do tours if you’re interested!).
-Our compostable items head across the mountain to Black Bear Composting in Crimora, Virginia.
+At UVA we sort waste from academic buildings into five separate categories: plastic/metal/glass, paper/cardboard, compost (generally food and landscape waste), electronic waste, and landfill.
+All items placed into recycling bins on Grounds are hand-sorted by our UVA Recycling team at the UVA Recycling Sorting Facility.
+Compostable items head across the mountain to Black Bear Composting in Crimora, Virginia.
 As a last resort, items that cannot be recycled, composted, or reused are sent to landfills within a 100-mile radius of UVA.
+(Please reach out if you are interested in touring either the recycling and/or compost facilities!)

 Does this apply to the UVA Health and/or research laboratories?

 Plastic-reduction requirements do apply to UVA Health and research labs - for example, when purchasing for an event or stocking a kitchenette.
-However, certain plastics necessary for medical and/or research purposes are currently exempt.
+However, plastics necessary for medical and/or research purposes and any other plastics not listed in the policy above are currently exempt.

 What is required of UVA-affiliated units, foundations, contractors, satellite locations, etc.?

-The requirements apply to: 1) any purchases made with UVA funds; 2) all units, foundations and/or affiliates operating or providing a service on Grounds or in UVA-owned buildings; and 3) all events and projects taking place on UVA’s Grounds.
+The requirements apply to: 1) any purchases made with UVA funds; 2) all units, foundations and/or affiliates operating or providing a service on Grounds or in UVA-owned buildings (including area caterers); and 3) all events and projects taking place on UVA’s Grounds.
+They do not apply to departments or university-affiliated organizations located off-Grounds or events or travel off-Grounds.
+Donations of plastic water bottles or other plastic items do not align with the intent of the policy, which is to reduce the impact of single-use plastics.

 Email the Office for Sustainability [[email protected]] if you’d like to ask specifically about expectations for your department or unit.